noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 def release(resource: Closeable) = ZIO.effectTotal(resource.close())
 val inputStreamLayer = ZLayer.fromAcquireRelease(acquire)(release)

+// replace a dependency with a different implementation
+// ^ via blah.update
+val newService = prevService.update[SomeDepInterface] {
+  prevDep => new SomeDepInterface {
+    ...
+  }
+}
+// ^ or overriding the layer that contains the dep you want to replace val newService = prevService ++ otherLayer

+// partially provide dependencies via ZLayer.identity
+// the consumer will have to provide the missing deps val stillMissing: ZLayer[Has[ThisDep]], Nothing, Poop] = ZLayer.identity[Has[ThisDep]] >>> Blah

 // API
 // generallly all have suffixes
 // ^ blahM: build a service effectfully